fizalihsan/fizalihsan.github.io/source/technology/transaction.md

 (Deferred update) - Each transaction maintains a private workspace for its accessed data, and its changed data become visible outside the transaction only upon its commit (e.g., Weikum and Vossen 2001).
 This model provides a different concurrency control behavior with benefits in many cases.

+# Transaction Types

+## Flat Transactions

+A flat transaction is the simplest form of a transaction.
+It comprises a collection of operations that are bounded by a begin statement and an end statement.
+Either all of the operations in the bounded collection are executed (committed) or none are (aborted).
+A transaction may be aborted either by the program executing it or because of an external failure, such as a system crash.

+## Flat Transactions with Savepoints

+* There are cases in which flat transactions are too simple a model to be effective.
+Consider a travel agent attempting to book a complex itinerary.
+She may have booked airlines and hotels for several legs but then finds that a booking attempt for the next leg fails.
+She either must abort the entire transaction and try again or put in a compensating transaction to back out the failed operations.
+Neither is desirable.
+* It would be much better if she could simply return the current transaction to some previous transaction state that is consistent.
+This is what savepoints are all about.
+A *save work* command saves the current state of the transaction.
+At any later time, the application can roll back the transaction to any of the transaction savepoints that have been established.

+## Chained Transactions

+Chained transactions are a variant of savepoints.
+However, rather than simply marking a point of consistency to which the transaction can return, the *chain work* command actually commits the work so far.
+Therefore, there is no opportunity to roll back any of the previous work.
+However, the transaction itself survives.
+Any locks held by the transaction continue to be held as further work is done.
+Only when the full transaction is committed are its locks released.

+## Nested Transactions

+A nested transaction comprises a tree of transactions.
+The root transaction can spawn sub-transactions which themselves can spawn additional subtransactions.
+The leaves of the transaction tree are flat transactions.
+A parent transaction can pass its locks to a child subtransaction.
+A subtransaction can commit or abort at any time.
+In this case, any locks owned by the subtransaction are counter-inherited by the parent.
+Only when the root transaction commits are all locks released.

+## Distributed Transactions

+* Distributed transactions are those that must execute across a network of databases.
+They are similar to nested transactions.
+However, the transaction tree for a nested transaction is application-dependent, whereas the tree for a distributed transaction is data-dependent.
+* Distributed transactions are basically flat transactions.
+However, if data held by a remote database must be updated, a subtransaction is started on that database.
+The scope of the sub-transaction is the set of operations on the database.
+At commit time, the parent transaction queries all of its subtransactions to ensure that all of them are prepared to commit before issuing a commit command.
+If one or more subtransactions cannot commit, the transaction is aborted.
+* Today’s distributed transaction standard for heterogeneous systems is XA from [The Open Group](http://www.opengroup.org/bookstore/catalog/c193.htm).

+## Long-Lived Transactions

+* Batch transactions are an example of long-lived transactions which can contain millions of updates and last for hours.
+This can be an intolerable situation.
+* One solution is to break the batch job into mini-batches operating on data with a common attribute, such as a range of keys.
+This is not a perfect solution since the atomicity of the entire transaction cannot be maintained.

 # Transaction Models

 ## Local transactions